electrikmilk/AML/README.md

 ### This is basically a programming language, but not really.

-I am creating this project to practice creating a basic interpreter that has a lexer, that passes tokens to a parser, that passes instructions to the interpreter to execute.
+I am creating this project to practice creating a basic interpreter that has a lexer which tokenizes the input, then passes those tokens to a parser which checks the grammar of the input, then, if nothing fails, the interpreter executes the input.

 ## Usage